 In the interest of the safety of the European consumers, the European Commission will only authorize and include a Novel Food in the Union list, if it fulfills certain conditions.
 These criteria for authorization of Novel Food in the Union list are

-• The intention of use – when the food is intended to replace another food, it should not differ from that food in such a way that its normal consumption would be nutritionally disadvantageous for the consumer.
+- The intention of use – when the food is intended to replace another food, it should not differ from that food in such a way that its normal consumption would be nutritionally disadvantageous for the consumer.

-Authorization procedure of Novel Food approval
+Authorization procedure for Novel Food approval

 Regulation (EU) 2015/2283 sets out the requirements for placing Novel Food products on the EU market by two means:

-• New Novel Food
+- New Novel Food

-• Traditional food from a Non-EU country
+- Traditional food from a Non-EU country

 Based on the product, the sponsor has to adapt to the registration process.
-Both pathways have their own requirements.
-New Novel Food requires complete dossier submission whereas traditional food from Non-EU countries can go through the notification process.
-For successful and timely submission and approval, the sponsor needs to ensure where his products fit, else it can increase the chances of delay if queries are raised from EFSA or the Member States.
+Both pathways have their requirements.
+New Novel Food requires complete dossier submission whereas traditional food from non-EU countries can go through the notification process.
+For successful and timely submission and approval, the sponsor needs to ensure where his products fit, it can increase the chances of delay if queries are raised from EFSA or the Member States.

 Are you planning to obtain regulatory approval for your Novel Food product in Europe?